archivy/archivy/Docker.md

 This file

-- builds an image with the current context(with all files present in the current working directory) and the `local-build.Dockerfile` Dockerfile.
+- pulls the `archivy` image.
 - binds port `5000` on the host to port `5000` on the container.
-- creates a named volume `archivyData` on the host and mounts it to the `/usr/src/app/data` directory on the container(which is where all persistent data will be stored).
+- creates a named volume `archivyData` on the host and mounts it to the `/home/archivy/.local/share/archivy/data` directory on the container(which is where all persistent data will be stored).

-This is the same as the `docker-compose.yml` file but it differs in the way it obtains the `archivy` container image.
-This compose file will look for a Dockerfile from which to build the container image, which will then be run.
-Just like with the `local-build.Dockerfile`, this compose file needs to be present in the root of the repository for it to run.

 > **NOTE**:
 >
-> If you don't want to clone the whole repository to use the above compose file, just replace `local-build.Dockerfile` with `Dockerfile`.
-As long as you have the `Dockerfile` file present, you can build and run the container.
-So, download `Dockerfile`, `docker-compose-local-build.yml`, and replace the value of the `dockerfile` key in the compose file as shown below:
+> If you wish to bind-mount a folder to Archivy, modify the `volumes` as shown below:
 >
 > ```yaml
 > services:
 >   archivy:
->     build:
+>      ...
->       context: .
+>      volumes:
->       dockerfile: Dockerfile
+>        - ./archivyData:/home/archivy/.local/share/archivy/data
 >
 > ```
 >
-> Make sure that you have `Dockerfile` in the same directory as the compose file.
+> This will create a folder named `archivyData` in your current working directory.
+This is the folder in which all user-generated notes/bookmarks will be stored.

 If you wish to test Archivy’s full capabilities with Elasticsearch, use the `docker-compose-with-elasticsearch.yml` .
 The usage of this file is explained in the next section.